custom-components/ble_monitor/docs/config_params.md

 ### bt_interface

    (MAC address or list of multiple MAC addresses)(Optional) This parameter is used to select the Bluetooth-interface of your Home Assistant host.
 When using YAML, a list of available Bluetooth-interfaces available on your system is given in the Home Assistant log during startup of the Integration, when you enable the Home Assistant [logger at info-level](https://www.home-assistant.io/integrations/logger/).
+In the UI, both the MAC address and the hci number will be shown.
 If you don't specify a MAC address, by default the first interface of the list will be used.
-If you want to use multiple interfaces, you can use the following configuration:
+If you want to use multiple interfaces in YAML, you can use the following configuration:

 ```yaml
 ble_monitor: